mynew4/cmangos-docs-wiki/Build-CMaNGOS-for-Mac-OS-X.md

 Once all these softwares are downloaded and installed on your Mac, you can move to the next step.

 ## 2. Building CMaNGOS - creating the world engine

 From now, we will assume that:
 * all the building will be done in a directory named mangos into your home directory
 * you will download CMaNGOS sources into a subdirectory of this mangos folder (which we will also name mangos)
 * you will install your server also into subdirectory of this mangos directory (which will be named run)
 * your game client is located in /Applications/World of Warcraft/

-First, we will download all sources for CMaNGOS and scripts.
+First, we will download all sources for CMaNGOS and scripts.<br>
 Open Terminal and enter:
 ```
 $mkdir mangos && cd mangos